Proposals

 The government has already provided initial feedback on interim plans to all councils around the UK undergoing LGR.
 A summary of that feedback is available here.

-Since March 2025 the nine Councils have completed more work on the three initial options.
-As a result option 2 has been removed from further consideration for several reasons, including not matching the required population size as outlined by government in their LGR criteria.
+As a result, option 2 has been removed from further consideration for several reasons, including not matching the required population size as outlined by government in their LGR criteria.

 Additional option information